 Eligibility and Criteria

-- Full-time or part-time matriculated students completing their senior year who are majoring in psychology.
+Full-time or part-time matriculated students who are completing their senior year (eligible to graduate, 120 credits minimum) majoring in psychology.

 All students meeting these criteria will be considered for this award, including December graduates.